Governance and privacy

 Parcel operators have the right to export their data, request deletion, and revoke sharing at any time.
 Revocation reliably stops future sharing.
 Retention cleanup has named owners and a defined schedule.

-• Exact parcel-linked contributed data is never published.
+- Exact parcel-linked contributed data is never published or exposed in public maps.

-The public site does not include held-back technical detail, and open release of software or docs does not turn real participant-contributed parcel-linked data into open data.
+- Open release of software or docs does not turn participant-contributed parcel-linked data into open data.